dusktreader/cv/README.md

 ## Summary

-I'm an Engineering Leader fueled by an intent to assemble powerhouse dev teams that relentlessly deliver high-impact software solutions.
-I lead with a fusion of empathy and urgency; it's my mission to deeply understand my people and the problems we face.
+I'm an Engineering Leader focused on assembling powerhouse dev teams that consistently deliver high-impact software solutions.
+I lead with a fusion of empathy and resolve;
+it's my mission to deeply understand my people, the problems we face, and pragmatic strategies built on our strengths.
 Building a culture of determined collaboration and fearless innovation is crucial for the journey ahead.
 I'm committed to building teams where partnership, expertise, and tenacity are at the core of everything we do.

 ## Technical Capability Highlights